Pupil Premium

 • Small-group Maths Booster sessions for children in Year 6: Weekly 40 minute sessions in groups of 6-8, working with children at a similar level; Each group led by a teacher or experienced TA; Focussing on a different maths topic each week, with tasks differentiated for each group; Half-termly assessment used to refine groupings and highlight topics to focus on.

-• After-school maths tutoring in Y6: targeted, small-group sessions, delivered by child’s current maths teacher
+• After-school reading and maths tutoring in Y6 - targeted, small-group sessions, delivered by a teacher the children in that group know well

 • Speech & language support: personalised intervention programmes delivered by specialist Speech & Language TA; use of WellComm toolkit to provide targeted support to children in EYFS; delivering Nuffield Early Language Intervention in EYFS